Traditional Project Managers

 Traditional business consultancies (especially the big 4) have focused their attention on the “low hanging fruit” of traditional project managers where the causes of pain of project failure is well understood.

-Smaller specialist P3M consultancies, like ProjExc do have experience of managing projects in big organisations se well as the specific challenges of SMEs, after all we are SMEs.
+Smaller specialist P3M consultancies, like ProjExc do have experience of managing projects in big organisations as well as the specific challenges faced by SMEs, after all we are SMEs.

 What are ProjExc Doing?